sciosci/SOSCD/_pages/recruitment.md

 Thank you for your interest in joining the Lab.

 **Postdoctoral Researcher**
-We are not recruiting postdoctoral researchers at this time.
-Please check back in the future.
+We might have one (1) postdoctoral position depending on what you are proposing to do.
+Please send me an email directly and let's chat.

 **Ph.D.
-Students** We are not recruiting Ph.D. students at this time.
-Please check back in the future.
+Students** We are recruiting one (1) Ph.D. student at this time.
+Please check our latest publications to see what we are interested in.
+Apply directly to our program at https://www.colorado.edu/cs/admissions/graduate-admissions/how-apply and mention name in your application. **Please do not send emails to me directly, as I unfortunately cannot reply to them individually**

 **Master's Students** We are not recruiting master's students at this time.
 Please check back in the future.